privacybydesign/irma-documentation/yivi-docs/docs/irma-server.md

 ## Running as daemon

-On most Linux systems, the `irma server` can be made into an automatically started daemon as follows:
+On most Linux systems, the `yivi irma server` can be made into an automatically started daemon as follows:

 1. Write a new systemd unit file to `/etc/systemd/system/irmaserver.service`:
     ```ini